Critical Analysis: Mobiquity Technologies (MOBQ) and The Competition

-Mobiquity Technologies (NASDAQ:MOBQ – Get Free Report) is one of 32 publicly-traded companies in the “Advertising” industry, but how does it compare to its peers?
-We will compare Mobiquity Technologies to related companies based on the strength of its risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+Mobiquity Technologies (NASDAQ:MOBQ – Get Free Report) is one of 32 public companies in the “Advertising” industry, but how does it weigh in compared to its competitors?
+We will compare Mobiquity Technologies to related companies based on the strength of its institutional ownership, earnings, analyst recommendations, risk, valuation, dividends and profitability.

-14.2% of Mobiquity Technologies shares are owned by institutional investors.
-Comparatively, 30.5% of shares of all “Advertising” companies are owned by institutional investors.
-24.5% of Mobiquity Technologies shares are owned by insiders.
-Comparatively, 18.4% of shares of all “Advertising” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+14.2% of Mobiquity Technologies shares are held by institutional investors.
+Comparatively, 30.5% of shares of all “Advertising” companies are held by institutional investors.
+24.5% of Mobiquity Technologies shares are held by company insiders.
+Comparatively, 18.4% of shares of all “Advertising” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Profitability

-This table compares Mobiquity Technologies and its peers’ net margins, return on equity and return on assets.
+This table compares Mobiquity Technologies and its competitors’ net margins, return on equity and return on assets.

 |Net Margins